 Many people live alone in big cities like London.
-The majority of their social interaction is when they are out and about amongst other people.
+The majority of their social interaction is when they are out and about amongst other people, whether at work or socialising by inviting guests to their homes.
 Even if you live with others, the stress and anxiety of the dramatic change in the social and economic environment we live in can easily make you feel isolated and alone.

 If the streets are suddenly deserted and people find themselves stuck at home, loneliness can hit hard even in a big city.

 There are also clear implications on levels of physical activity.
 The effective closure of high streets not only mean no more trips to the gym but even the intrinsic exercise we get from the daily commute to work all of a sudden disappears.